Eswatini–Taiwan relations: History

 Eswatini recognized the Republic of China (ROC) over the People's Republic of China (PRC) on 16 September 1968, and have since maintained formal diplomatic relations with the ROC.

-Eswatini is one of 13 nations that recognizes the ROC officially.
+Eswatini is one of 12 nations that officially recognizes Taiwan.
 In May 2018, Burkina Faso switched to recognize the People's Republic of China, thus ending diplomatic ties with Taiwan, making Eswatini the last African country to recognize the ROC instead of the PRC.

 On the 2018 summit of Forum on China–Africa Cooperation in Beijing, China declared “we hope that by the time the China-Africa cooperation forum Beijing summit happens, we can have a happy picture of the whole family”, i.e. it hopes to establish diplomatic relations with Swaziland before the summit begins.
 The government of Eswatini has rejected these overtures from the People's Republic of China.
 In response, China has turned up the visa restrictions on Swazis to force Eswatini to establish diplomatic links with itself.
 Declaring "No diplomatic relations, no business benefits."
 In response to the Chinese pressure on Eswatini, Ou Jiang'an, the director of the Foreign Ministry Information Department of Taiwan said "The ugly nature of the Chinese regime and its despicable means of suppression are contemptible, and it should be deterred by international public opinion."

 The Economist claimed in 2021 that Eswatini's relations with Taiwan are second in importance only to those with South Africa.